 SAGE can generate KO (frameshift/exon deletion) mutants and point mutations, as well as epitope tags, and knock-in reporter (eg. eGFP) alleles on a fee for service basis.
 We are also developing technology to generate conditional alleles and can offer to generate these on a collaborative basis.

 For more information about the SAGE Facility and to discuss your mutation of interest please contact Ms Melissa White or the Facility Director, Prof Paul Thomas.
-SAGE is located in the School of Molecular & Biomedical Science.
+SAGE is located at SAHMRI - North Terrace, Adelaide.